Tree Safety Surveys

 OTISS can greatly assist Arboricultural Consultants when carrying out general Tree Safety surveys or Tree Risk Assessment.

-- On-site data collection and photos using the Tree Survey app on your Android mobile phone or tablet.
+- On-site data collection and photos using the Tree Survey app on your Android phone, tablet or GPS device.

 - Web based tools for further update, sharing and collaboration.

-- Formatted PDF and Excel tables to include to your report.
+- Formatted PDF and Excel charts and tables to include to your report.

 - Colour coded maps.